contentful/storageroom-to-contentful.rb/README.md

   1. Export data from StorageRoom to JSON files.
   2. Convert Storageroom field types to Contentful.
   3. Import collections to Contentful.
-  4. Convert symbol values to String.
-  5. Import entries to Contentful.
+  4. Import entries to Contentful.
-  6. Publish all entries on Contentful.
+  5. Publish all entries on Contentful.

 ```